WindingPathInitiative/wpi-hub/docs/org-unit.md

 * `location`: Location of the venue.

-* `defDoc`: A definition doc, such as a VSS or domain info.
+* `defDoc`: A definition doc, such as a VSS or chapter info.

 * `website`: A URL to find the org unit at.